KnowledgeCaptureAndDiscovery/DISK-UI/docs/index.md

 ## What is DISK?

-The DISK is a system that automates the execution of scientific workflows triggered on data changes.
+DISK is a framework that uses AI to automate scientific data analysis to accelerate discoveries.

 ![DISK](figures/user-guide/web.gif "DISK")